-The distinctive ‘barking’ exhaust note of the locomotive led to the class becoming known as ‘Terriers’, proving popular with the crews, being comfortable, easy steaming and mainly reliable, although the condensing pipes were later removed by Mr Stroudley’s successor and the steam brake.
+The distinctive ‘barking’ exhaust note of the locomotive led to the class becoming known as ‘Terriers’ - they proved popular with the crews, being comfortable, easy to steam and mainly reliable, although the condensing pipes were later removed by Mr Stroudley’s successor, along with the steam brake.
 A further forty-four locomotives were built at Brighton Works and with exception of six all were operating in the London area.

 It is primarily due to their longevity that the ‘Terrier’ is a notoriously difficult prototype to produce for the ready-to-run market.
 Constituent railways introduced so many modifications that manufacturers will inevitably struggle to provide tooling for every eventuality, leading to significant compromises or a far greater RRP than deemed viable.

 The Rails of Sheffield/NRM tooling allows for most variations to be produced including two cab/bunker types and two smokebox/boilers with wooden and metal brake rigging, as applicable.

 Four variations of the ‘Terrier’ are initially available, with an RRP from £110.00: -

 - #4S-010-001 (London, Brighton & South Coast Railway Improved Engine Green) A1 Class Boxhill*

 - #4S-010-002 (Kent & East Sussex Railway Blue) A1 Class Bodiam